aserawayneasera/aserawayneasera/README.md

 # Hi, I'm Wayne 👋

 PhD student in Computer Science at Kumamoto University, Japan — research focus in Object Detection and Computer Vision.
-Full-stack web developer with 8+ years of experience across government, utilities, and environmental organisations.
+IT professional with 8+ years of experience across government, utilities, and international environmental organisations.

 Currently building projects to transition into product engineering roles in Japan.